TinyTalks/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ This is TinyTalks: A Community for NLP research in Short Text in Chinese 🦋 **Butterfly** is the project we focus on currently, which is An Open NLP Research Project for Chinese Danmaku.
+🙋‍♀️ This is **TinyTalks**: A Community for NLP research in Short Text in Chinese

+🦋 **Butterfly** is the project we focus on currently, which is An Open NLP Research Project for Chinese Danmaku.
 You can see the details in https://github.com/TinyTalks/Butterfly

 👩‍💻 If you are interested in our work and want to join us, we are very welcome.
 Please contact with email: wujunchaoiu@outlook.com
 <!--